Article provided by Law Offices of Howard Craig Kornberg

 In addition, bicyclists should follow a few simple rules in order to improve road safety:

 Though the number of bike commuters has increased and bicycling awareness has grown in recent years, accidents are still occurring and injuries are severe.
-If you or a loved one has been injured in a car vs. bike accident, it is important to speak with a personal injury attorney to learn about your legal rights and options.
+If you or a loved one has been injured in a car crash, it is important to speak with a personal injury lawyer to learn about your legal rights and options.